marzeq/qk/README.md

 My end goal is to reach the same level of usability as C, where any project can feasibly be implemented in this language instead of C.

-However, I am not dumb, this is not a "C-killer" like other previously have claimed with their own (ekhm-ekhm V), because I am just a dumb kid with no prior background in compiler design, so I know my limitations.
+However, I am not dumb, this is not a "C-killer" like other previously have claimed with their own (ekhm-ekhm V), because I am just a dumb kid with no prior background in compiler or language design, so I know my limitations.

+Because my aim is to create a compiler, not design a language, it does not and probably will never have a formal specification or anything of that sort, and I will make up the language features as I go along.

-As of writing this, the language is still not nearly finished and I have already found the codebase to be very cumbersome to work with, so as soon as I reach a certain level of maturity with this language, I will probably abandon this and move on.
+As of writing this, the compiler is still not nearly finished and I have already found the codebase to be very cumbersome to work with and I see many design flaws I have made along the way, so as soon as I reach a certain level of maturity with this language, I will either abandon this project or rewrite it from scratch with better design choices, inspired by the mistakes I have in this first attempt.

-## Cloning and building
+## Building

 ```bash
 git clone git@github.com:marzeq/qk.git